 The X-Plane road traffic still has a significant impact on performance so it can be disabled using this setting.
-There is a fast setting as well with decreased traffic visibility range, this is faster than default but still slower than off.

 The fog button allows to increase or decrease the thickness of the fog.
 If X-Visibility is installed it will be replaced with a submenu for X-Visibility fog control.
 X-Visibility can be disabled there as well if you need manual fog control.

-Opens the shadow control submenu.
+Opens the shadow options submenu.

 Fuel Tank Selector

 The fuel tank selector can automatically switch fuel tanks for aircraft without a fuel tank lever both position.

 Auto Baro + Gyro